NicmeisteR/Proxy/README.md

-# Halo-Api-Cache
-Personal Express API to make using the Halo 5 API easier.

-# Live Version
+# Proxy
-A live version is hosted on haloapi.nicmeister.cloud

-## How To:
-Simply do a REST API POST call with the below body to
+Personal Express API to act as a proxy intercepter for any sites that are cors enforced.

 # Setup

 ## Build